simonwalton/VizSec-New/README.md

 VizSec web site
 ===============

-All source files are in the `src/jekyll` directory.
-The VizSec website uses [Jekyll](http://jekyllrb.com) to generate the raw html and resources, and Grunt is used to run Jekyll and watch for filesystem changes for easy development.
+All source files are in the root directory to comply with [Github Pages](https://pages.github.com).
+The VizSec website uses [Jekyll](http://jekyllrb.com) to generate the raw html and resources.

-Changes will be forthcoming soon for deployment functionality.

-# 1) Non-managed Prerequisites
+# Prerequisites

 - [Node.js](http://nodejs.org/)
 - [Grunt](http://gruntjs.com) - `npm install -g grunt-cli`